RavinduPabasara/multi-agent-system-collaboration-experiment/README.md

-# Swarm Resource Collection Simulation
+# Swarm Resource Collection Simulation - Testing out "Collaboration Factor"

 This is a Python-based simulation of a swarm of agents collecting and defending resources.
-The simulation showcases various swarm behavior algorithms, resource allocation, and agent coordination.
+The simulation showcases various swarm behavior algorithms, resource allocation, and agent collaboration.

 ## Features
 - Agents with different roles (collectors and opposers)